Mikerniker/Encode_Solana_Bootcamp_HW/Week1_Intro_to_Solana_Blockchain_Rust/Day1/README.md

-1. Discuss what a decentralised version of a game like monopoly would be like, if there was no software on a central server.
+**1. Discuss what a decentralised version of a game like monopoly would be like, if there was no software on a central server.
 Consider: What are the essential pieces of functionality?
-How could people cheat? and How could you prevent them from cheating?
+How could people cheat? and How could you prevent them from cheating?**

 Functionality:
 - In a decentralized version of Monopoly, the game would rely on distributed ledger technology (such as blockchain) to execute transactions.